VIRTUOSOCRYPTO/EXXearnnest/test_result.md

       - working: false
         agent: "testing"
         comment: "❌ TESTED: Group Savings Challenges system has critical backend errors preventing functionality.
 POST /api/group-challenges endpoint failing with 500 status and 'Failed to create group challenge' error.
 Backend logs show 'string indices must be integers, not str' error indicating data structure issues in challenge creation or user data handling.
 Even with correct request data including target_amount_per_person field, the system cannot create group challenges.
 This prevents the core functionality of the group savings challenge system.
 Requires debugging of user data handling and challenge creation logic."
+      - working: false
+        agent: "testing"
+        comment: "❌ CONFIRMED: Group Savings Challenges system still failing with exact error identified.
+GET /api/group-challenges returns 500 status with 'Failed to get group challenges' error.
+Backend logs show 'Get group challenges error: 'str' object has no attribute 'get'' which is the root cause of 'string indices must be integers, not str' error.
+EXACT ISSUE IDENTIFIED: Line 8644 in server.py uses 'current_user: str = Depends(get_current_user)' but then tries to access user.get('university') and user['id'] as if it's a dictionary.
+The function should use get_current_user_dict instead of get_current_user.
+This same pattern affects 36+ endpoints in the codebase."

   - task: "Campus Leaderboards Enhancement - Phase 1"
     implemented: true